Respiratory Care Program Overview

 - Respiratory Care Practitioners generally work in acute care hospitals, sub–acute and skilled nursing facilities, medical clinics, research, rehabilitation facilities and home health care.
 They also may choose to work in education and sales.

-- By 2016, the Bureau of Labor and Statistics projects a 23 percent increase in employment for Respiratory Care Practitioners.
+- By 2016, the Bureau of Labor and Statistics projects a 23% increase in employment for Respiratory Care Practitioners.